Published On: Apr 02 2013 06:57:21 PM EDTUpdated On: Apr 04 2015 02:00:00 AM EDT

 1928: Actor Estelle Harris, best known for her role as Estelle Costanza on the sitcom "Seinfeld" and as the voice of Mrs. Potato Head in the "Toy Story" movie franchise, is born in New York City.

-1913: Blues musician Muddy Waters, considered the "father of modern Chicago blues," is born McKinley Morganfield in Issaquena County, Miss.
+1913: Blues musician Muddy Waters, considered the "father of modern Chicago blues," is born McKinley Morganfield in Issaquena County, Mississippi.
 Some of his best known songs include "Hoochie Coochie Man," "Make Love to You," "I'm Ready," "Mannish Boy" and "Got My Mojo Working."
 He died of heart failure at age 70 on April 30, 1983.

 1905: In India, an earthquake hits the Kangra valley, killing 20,000 and destroying most buildings in the towns of Kangra, Mcleodganj and Dharamshala.